 Upwork Update January 31 2017 I believe I started looking for freelance writing jobs in September of 2016.
 That’s when I set up my Upwork profile.
 Writing this four months later.
 I just received Top Rated Status as a freelance writer on Upwork.
 I’d be lying if I said I wasn’t proud of this.
 I also received an email from a past client that has more work for me again.
 Looks like Upwork is one side hustle that is paying off for me.

 Setting Rates On Freelance Writing Jobs For Beginners

 One important note here on setting your rates on freelance writing jobs for beginners.
 I took a second look at my rates when this client came back because of the excellent job I did.
-Instead of blindly using a third of Bob Bly’s rates I looked at my time carefully.
+Instead of blindly using a third of Bob Bly’s rates, I looked at my time carefully.
 I make $27/hour as an electrician.
 When I get an electrician job again there would be no point in writing if it didn’t make the same amount.
-If writing made less, I’d be better off taking electrician overtime work if I wanted to get out of debt.
+If writing made less, I’d be better off doing electrician overtime work if I wanted to get out of debt quicker.

 Choosing Freelance Writing Jobs For Beginners: Be Picky

 I don’t take low paying freelance jobs anymore at 4 months in.
 If I get a weird vibe from a job invitation I simply decline it.
 This has allowed me to work less but make the same money.
 I’ve also been able to work with high quality clientele instead of bargain shoppers.
 The thing about bargain shoppers on Upwork is that they usually offer no concrete parameters to work with, pay a low rate, then expect a lot of revisions.

 How does that differ from a good quality copywriting client?